 I used to love auto shows.
 Seeing all of my favorite cars in the flesh, even being able to sit in some of them are memories I hold close to my heart.
 Now, as a journalist, they frighten me because every single reporter and cameraman has the same access to the same cars at the same time, creating cookie-cutter like results across the automotive journalism spectrum.
 It’s like a rugby scrum, but less polite.

 Every automotive website during an auto show week looks pretty much the same, but we’re Jalopnik Video, and we think you deserve better than that.
+We’re giving you a deep dive via video to help you really get a sense of the scale of these absolutely massive events.

 Don’t even get me started on what it takes to provide food and drinks for all those people.

-Hopefully, the next time your at an auto show you can look at a set of flowers, smile, and say “oh yeah, now I know why those are there” and then immediately bee line it to the nearest Ford GT.
+Hopefully, the next time you’re at an auto show you can look at a set of flowers, smile, and say “oh yeah, now I know why those are there” and then immediately bee line it to the nearest Ford GT.